Hatch would support the nuclear option

 “All I can say is, we can’t let them just stop one of the best nominees ever nominated to the Supreme Court because their far-left constituencies are screaming and shouting,” Hatch said of his Democratic colleagues.
 “They can’t seem to do that and don’t seem to have the courage to do that.”

-, which Senate Majority Leader Mitch McConnell would initiate, would alter Senate rules to lower the threshold for ending a filibuster of Supreme Court nominees from 60 votes to 51.
-The action would mean the 52 Senate Republicans could then force Gorsuch's confirmation without any support from across the aisle, a step much contended by their Democratic counterparts
+The controversial move, which Senate Majority Leader Mitch McConnell would initiate, would alter Senate rules to lower the threshold for ending a filibuster of Supreme Court nominees from 60 votes to 51.
+The action would mean the 52 Senate Republicans could then force Gorsuch’s confirmation without any support from across the aisle, a step much contended by their Democratic counterparts.

 Hatch dismissed Democratic resistance in an interview with CNN’s Suzanne Malveaux on Monday, saying the pushback was rooted in a discontent with the President rather than Gorsuch himself.